funkia/purescript-turbine/docs/tutorial.md

 components with custom logic.
 It takes a _model_ and a _view_.
 The model is a function that returns a computation in the [Now](https://pursuit.purescript.org/packages/purescript-hareactive/0.0.9/docs/Hareactive.Types#t:Now) monad.
-The view is a function that returns a component.
+The view is a function that returns a component:

 ```purescript
 modelView :: forall o p a x. (o -> x -> Now p) -> (p -> x -> Component o a) -> (x -> Component { } p)